New Warriors: New Warriors (canceled vol. 6)

 In March 2020, a new team was announced with the original New Warriors serving as mentors.
 The series would have been written by Daniel Kibblesmith with art by Luciano Vecchio.
-This New Warriors team included Screentime, a "Meme-Obsessed" teenager connected to the internet; Snowflake, a non-binary teenager with ice powers; Safespace, Snowflake's twin brother who can create forcefields; B-Negative, a living vampire who received a blood transfusion from Morbius; and Trailblazer, who has a pocket dimension inside of her backpack.
+This New Warriors team included Screentime, a "Meme-Obsessed" teenager whose brain became connected to the internet after being exposed to his grandfather's "experimental internet gas"; Snowflake, a non-binary teenager with ice powers; Safespace, Snowflake's twin brother who can create forcefields; B-Negative, a living vampire who received a blood transfusion from Morbius; and Trailblazer, who has a pocket dimension inside of her backpack.
+Snowflake, who is also black, would have been Marvel Comics' first non-binary superhero.
 The first issue was originally solicited for publication on April 15, 2020.

-The new team was criticized for mocking progressive values by naming diverse superheroes after the slang terms "snowflake" and "safe space".
+Kibblesmith said that he "wanted to have teen characters who felt as "now" as the New Warriors did in 1990" and explained Snowflake's and Safespace's names that "it's this idea that these are terms that get thrown around on the internet that they don't see as derogatory.
+[They] take those words and kind of wear them as badges of honor."
+Regardless, the new team was criticized for being perceived as mocking progressive values by naming superheroes after the slang terms "snowflake" and "safe space" and the character of Screentime was also mocked as unintentionally ridiculous.
 The series was canceled by Marvel without comment.
 The cancelation has been attributed to fan backlash and the COVID-19 pandemic.
 Despite the series' cancellation, B-Negative appeared in the one-shot Darkhold: Blade, which Kibblesmith and Vecchio worked on.